-Who should own it: IT has also traditionally owned this zone to transform and standardize raw data that can’t be used as is; but with data wrangling tools such as Trifacta, the business users (primarily the data scientist or data analyst) can use it to explore the data and share datasets for team collaboration.
+Who should own it: IT has also traditionally owned this zone to transform and standardize raw data that can’t be used as is; but with data wrangling tools such as Designer Cloud, the business users (primarily the data scientist or data analyst) can use it to explore the data and share datasets for team collaboration.

 Why it’s important: The production zone is like the production website: where the business data is stored in a clean, structured format that informs critical business decisions and drives efficient operations.
 The quality of this data is highly correlated to the data preparation work done in the preceding zones.

-Who should own it: Here, IT automates the business and data transformation rules to deliver controlled and validate outcomes, but the production zone should meet the needs of its users in the business units, as it’s where most will do their analyses.
+Who should own it: Here, IT automates the business and data transformation rules to deliver controlled and validate outcomes, but the production zone should meet the needs of its users in the business units, as it’s where most will do their analyzes.

 Proper data preparation is critical at every stage of the process.
 We’ve created a helpful summary of the zones and the ownership: